MarcoGos/blitzortung_image/README.md

 - Username
 - Password

-This information will be provides ones you contribute to the Blitzortung lightning detection network.
-See https://www.blitzortung.org/nl/cover_your_area.php for more information.
+This information will be provided ones you become a participant of the Blitzortung lightning detection network project.
+See https://www.blitzortung.org/en/cover_your_area.php for more information.

 ## What to expect